-Textile Arts & Design 40S (1.0 credit)
+Textile Arts & Design 40S (1.0 credit) Dept. of Ed.
+Code: 0488 Pre-requisite: none

 This course is a student-led course in textile design and construction.
 Students will have the opportunity to design and construct unique and individual products using the flat pattern method and/or by altering and making modification to commercial patterns.
 Students will explore the workings of the textile industry and explore marketability in relationship to project development.
 (Note: The course with the greater enrollment between Textile Arts & Design 40S and Food & Nutrition 40S will be the one that will be offered in the current year.)